Gabriel Narutowicz: 1920–1922

-After coming back to Poland, on 23 June 1920 Narutowicz became the Minister of Public Works in Władysław Grabski’s government.
+After coming back to Poland, on 23 June 1920 Narutowicz became the Minister of Public Works in Władysław Grabski's government.
 He held that post until 26 June 1922 (in four different subsequent cabinets: of Władysław Grabski, Wincenty Witos and the first and the second governments of Antoni Ponikowski).
-After becoming the Minister of Public Works, Narutowicz immediately started to work on the rebuilding of his country, using the experience acquired in Switzerland as a pioneer of electrification.
-He would soon go about reorganizing the reconstruction bureaucracy and reduce the number of employees fourfold over the course of two years, in that way greatly increasing its efficiency.
+After becoming Minister of Public Works, Narutowicz immediately began working on rebuilding his country, utilising the experience he had acquired in Switzerland as a pioneer of electrification.
+He would soon go about reorganising the reconstruction bureaucracy and reduce the number of employees fourfold over the course of two years, in that way greatly increasing its efficiency.

 Narutowicz traveled around the country often to personally supervise and direct public works.
-By 1921 almost 270,000 buildings and 300 bridges had been rebuilt, most of the roads mended, and about 200 km of highways added.
+By 1921, almost 270,000 buildings and 300 bridges had been rebuilt, most of the roads mended, and about 200 km of highways added.
 He also designed dams and supervised the building of a hydroelectric power plant in Porąbka on the river Soła in the Beskid Mountains, and worked on irrigation control of the Vistula River.

-Politically he had a reputation as a moderate, reasonable and broad-minded man.
+Politically, he had a reputation as a moderate, reasonable and broad-minded man.
 He was a member of the government in every subsequent cabinet (a period of constant government crises and turnover).
-In April 1922, Narutowicz was delegated (together with the Minister of Foreign Affairs of the time, Konstanty Skirmunt) to participate in the Genoa Conference, and was given credit for the success of the Polish delegation—many Western diplomats had greater trust in the highly respected Narutowicz than in the other government ministers of the newly re-established country.
+In April 1922, Narutowicz was delegated (together with the Minister of Foreign Affairs of the time, Konstanty Skirmunt) to participate in the Genoa Conference, and was given credit for the success of the Polish delegation — many Western diplomats had greater trust in the highly respected Narutowicz than in the other government ministers of the newly re-established country.

 On 28 June 1922, he became the Minister of Foreign Affairs in Artur Śliwiński’s government.
 He also held that post in the later government of Julian Ignacy Nowak.
 In October 1922, he represented Poland at a conference in Tallinn.
 In the election of 1922, he supported the center-right National Public Union (Unia Narodowo-Państwowa), connected with Józef Piłsudski.
 He himself was a candidate of the Public Union on Eastern Borderlands (Państwowe Zjednoczenie na Kresach) but did not gain a seat in Parliament.